ProtoSharkk/RatStabber/README.md

 ![TeoSword_clear](https://github.com/user-attachments/assets/5cc699a3-c4a2-47c5-9d7f-10f8546ad48f)

-### Fight off the ratbots and save the rat cities as the hunky man Teo himself!
+### Fight off the ratbots and save the rat cities as the hunky man Teo himself! (and all the goofy ai generated images of him and everyone else)

 ## LORE: